5v3n/rock_paper_scissors/README.md

 Start a tournament with `bin/runner.rb`

 #Test
-Run `rspec spec` for single or `bundle exec guard init` for continuous execution
+Run `bundle exec rspec spec` for single or `bundle exec guard init` for continuous execution